 Marguerite de Messières and Tsvetomir Naydenov collaborate on large-scale public art projects that engage with communities, histories, and environments.
-Combining Margot's conceptual storytelling and painterly sensibilities with Tsetso's focus on craftsmanship and structural innovation, their work spans a variety of media, including kinetic sculptures, steel, wood, and enamel.
-Their projects are shaped by deep community involvement and collaboration with agencies, museums, and local organizations.
-Together, they create public works that respond to community and place, inviting emotional connection, curiosity, and thoughtful interaction.
+Their work combines conceptual storytelling and structural craftsmanship across media including steel, wood, and enamel.
+They have completed over ten public commissions, are 2025 Sondheim Art Prize semifinalists, and were featured on the Public Art Archive’s National Anniversary Map.
+Their installations are shaped by close collaboration with agencies and local partners, encouraging connection, curiosity, and thoughtful interaction.

 Contact us at info@margotwitht.com